PaddlePaddle/docs/doc/fluid/beginners_guide/install/Tablesen.md

-You can find the various distributions of PaddlePaddle-gpu in [the Release History](https://pypi.org/project/paddlepaddle-gpu/#history).
+You can find various distributions of PaddlePaddle-gpu in [the Release History](https://pypi.org/project/paddlepaddle-gpu/#history).

 ***
 </br></br>
-## Installation Mirror Table and Introduction
+## Installation Mirrors and Introduction

 <p align="center">
 <table>